 Climate change is one of the most serious issues of our time and will affect the entire global population, especially people and cities located along the world’s coasts.
-The physical effects of rising seas are known, but communicating the potential impact and damage is difficult to convey in a way that is accurate, demonstrable and memorable.
-USGS awarded the visualization project to Invisible Thread and provided them the USGS CoSMoS data.
+The physical effects of rising seas are known, but communicating the potential impact and damage is difficult to convey in a way that is accurate, demonstrable, and memorable.
+USGS awarded the visualization project to Invisible Thread and provided the USGS CoSMoS data.

-Our team leveraged decades of experience in visual effects for feature films, cutting edge technology skills, and cinematic storytelling ability to present large, complex datasets in a visualization that engages people to help them understand the human cost of climate change.
+Our team leveraged decades of experience in visual effects for feature films, cutting-edge technology skills, and cinematic storytelling ability to present large, complex datasets in a visualization that engages people to help them understand the human cost of climate change.

 We evaluated and selected which conditions of the USGS dataset to illustrate.
 The goal was to pick likely conditions to ensure relevancy and authenticity for the viewer rather than cherry-pick extreme examples.
 The new USGS CoSMoS model also highlighted the impact of dynamic conditions such as storm surges and king tides.
 To tell the whole story it was important to show the combination of sea level rise due to climate change in conjunction with storm conditions to effectively demonstrate the dramatic impact on the coasts.

 To execute on this visualization, we used fluid implicit particle simulations and ocean spectrums guided by USGS data to create the realistic water depictions.
 Dozens of different scenarios were run through the 3D model and ultimately a progression of sea levels and conditions emerged which told the story.